 Over the past eight years, I’ve taken hundreds of work trips to dozens of different cities.
 Without fail, my first priority in a new city is to locate the nearest Target.
-In part because I’m prone to forgetting basic necessities: face wash, underwear, clothes.
+In part because I’m prone to forgetting basic necessities: toothpaste, underwear, clothes.
 But also in part because bouncing around the country like that, you start to feel a little lost, figuratively and literally; it took 20 minutes after waking up this morning to remember where I was.
 Maybe it’s because I worked at Target for four years in high school, or maybe because browsing the greeting card section reminds me of my sister, who single-handedly keeps those companies in business, but for some reason, meandering around Target feels familiar, gives me a weird sense of home.

 So I’m walking down an aisle in Tucson, Arizona when I come across two dudes acting kinda sketchy.
 As a general rule, I try to avoid sketchiness, but when I saw one dude put a DVD down his pants, I felt a little uncomfortable.
 As in, crap, I totally just saw that.
 I really wish I hadn’t.
 Do I have to say something?

 I didn’t.
 But only because they disappeared during my internal dialogue.
 And then I saw them two aisles over, putting a huge yellow bottle of French’s mustard in their pocket.
 At that point I just got annoyed.
 First of all, mustard and a DVD?
 That’s just weird, not to mention two things everyone can do without.
 Second of all, QUIT STEALING FROM MY HOME!